TomfromBerlin/bashrc/README.md

 The `~/shellcfg/what_shell` file currently is actually nonsense because other shells have different file names and the output could have been a simple query (like "$SHELL") or just writing "BASH" since it will always be BASH with a .bashrc, you know.
 Furthermore the version query does only work in BASH this way.
 However, it doesn't bother me either, so I left it there.
 This is only an issue if you do not have a file named .logo in your home directory and/or *lolcat* is not installed.
 If I can spare time I would make it suitable for other shells.
 In this case the file would only have to be renamed and then the query could become useful.
 Until then, it's just a gimmick, more or less useless.

-## Modifying
-If you want to modify the .bashrc and its associated files for other shells, feel free to do so.
-Just fork this repo and send me some love when you do so.
-Some comments within these files as well as some outputs appear to be in German.
-You can translate it by yourself or live with that.

 ## Changing the logo
 By default there is a file named .logo containing a raspberry ascii art.
 Who knows why...<br>
 If you want to see another logo when you start an interactive shell you just have to create an ascii art and save it as ~/.logo.
 As an alternative you can just delete or rename ~/.logo and you will get an animated intro.
 The result will look like this: